zilpaterol hydrochloride 4.8%

 - Decreased Yield Grades 4 and 5

-Zilmax has been used globally for nearly two decades in countries including South Africa, Mexico, Canada, the United States and Brazil.
+Zilmax has been used globally for nearly two decades in countries including South Africa, Mexico, Canada, the United States and Nicaragua.
 The safety of Zilmax is well documented by numerous independent, third-party experts.
 It has a history of more than 30 years of research and development, as well as rigorous testing.
 Regulatory agencies, including the FDA and other international scientific authorities, reviewed comprehensive data on the use of Zilmax in cattle and concluded that, when used according to label directions, it poses no safety risk to humans and is safe for use in cattle.

 Administration and Dosage